Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Analytic spaces

-\section{Analytic spaces}
+\chapter{Analytic spaces}

-While the literature for algebraic geometry is well established, the literature for analytic geometry is less comprehensive and less so again for real analytic geometry and terminology can vary among the references that do exist.
-For that reason, we provide in this section a summary of the definitions and results that we shall need in this article, together with detailed references.
+While the literature for algebraic varieties and schemes is well established, for analytic spaces the available references are less comprehensive, at least for the aspects of the theory that we shall need, and less so again for real analytic spaces.
+Moreover, terminology can vary among the references that do exist.
+For that reason, we provide in this chapter a concise summary of the basic definitions and results that we shall need in our work and a reader's guide to the literature.
+In Section \ref{sec:Analytic_varieties_and_spaces}, we review the key definitions underlying the concepts of analytic spaces, analytic varieties, and analytic sets.
+Section \ref{sec:Explicit_description_morphisms_analytic_varieties} provides an explicit description of a morphism of analytic model spaces, by analogy with the explicit description of a morphism of affine algebraic varieties.
+In Section \ref{sec:Complexification_real_analytic_spaces}, we briefly discuss complexification of real analytic germs and real analytic spaces.
+Section \ref{sec:Real_part_complex_analytic_spaces} outlines the concept of the real part of a complex analytic space.